suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/00-GettingStarted.md

 # Getting Started with Lab

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
-You can see the number on the lab guide bottom area to switch to different exercises of the lab guide.
+You can see the number on the lab guide bottom area to switch to different exercises in the lab guide.

    ![](../media/getting-started.png "Lab Environment")